 Do You Need a Permit To Build a New Deck?

 The short answer is: it depends.
-The long answer is: most likely — especially raised decks — but you should always check with your local municipality.
-If you are building a new MoistureShield Composite Deck, or completely tearing down an existing deck and replacing it with a new one, it most always requires a permit.
+The long answer is: you will most likely need a permit to build a new deck — especially raised decks — but you should always check with your local municipality.
+If you are building a new MoistureShield composite deck, or completely tearing down an existing deck and replacing it with a new one, it most always requires a permit.
 However, local building codes can vary not only from state to state and town to town, but even from one house to the next, depending on what structures or natural resources are located near the property.

 Do You Need a Permit To Extend a Deck?

 As with building a new deck, extending a deck will most likely require a permit.
 Any deck extension will require changes or additions to the underlying structure of the deck.
 Therefore, most municipalities will require a permit before any of those changes can be made.

 Do You Need a Permit To Rebuild a Deck?